Dennis Hogan is a writer, academic, and organizer based in Providence, RI. (more)

 Dennis has also served as the RI Political Director of SEIU 1199NE, the Political Director of the Graduate Labor Organization-AFT Local 6516 and the Electoral Coordinator of Reclaim RI. (less)

-He is a Postdoctoral Fellow at Haverford College.
+He is a Lecturer on History and Literature at Harvard Univeristy; from 2023 to 2024, he was a Postdoctoral Fellow at Haverford College.

 His research interests include literature and economics in nineteenth-century Central America and labor in the contemporary US university.